Code-Institute-Submissions/milestone-project-two-12/README.md

 ### Features left to implement

 - A picture slideshow which automatically cycles through pictures of the island
+- Place API to allow users to search for places on the island other than the ones listed on the site

 # Technologies Used